 The atmosphere at The Park is energetic and orderly, facilitated by its unique House system.
 Students are divided into five houses, Chichester, Drake, Fortescue, Kingsley, and Raleigh, which serve as the primary units for pastoral care, internal competition, and identity.
 This structure helps a large school feel personal, ensuring students are known as individuals by their House staff and peers.

 Ms Victoria Owen, appointed as Headteacher in September 2023, has brought a clear vision centered on high expectations and community engagement.
 The school site on Park Lane blends traditional buildings with specialist modern facilities, including well equipped technology workshops and science laboratories.
-The school is deeply rooted in North Devon, often participating in local events and fostering a sense of civic responsibility among its students.
+The school is deeply rooted in North Devon, often participating in local events and encouraging a sense of civic responsibility among its students.

 England ranks and key metrics (where available)